 Contact: Mike Cloughesy, director of forestry

-Contact: Julie Woodward, forest education
+Contact: Julie Woodward, sr. manager of forest education

 Oregon’s watershed councils are voluntary local organizations that work to sustain natural resource and watershed protection.
 The Network is a way for landowners to locate and contact their local watershed councils.

 A map showing location and areas of Watershed Councils is available at: oregonwatersheds.org/councils The Oregon Watershed Enhancement Board is a source of funding through the watershed councils.

 OACD represents, supports, and strengthens Oregon’s member Conservation Districts through member services, program development, training, leadership development, public education, and government relations.

 Oregon’s 46 Soil and Water Conservation Districts provide technical assistance, grants, educational outreach, and other conservation services to landowners, managers, and citizens.

 A map showing location and areas of Conservation Districts is available at: www.oacd.org/map.shtml